Health Concern On Your Mind?

 Symptoms of aortic valve regurgitation include:

-sudden, often more intense, and life-threatening.
+These symptoms are sudden, often more intense, and life-threatening.
 Acute aortic valve regurgitation is an emergency.